lambdaclass/zksync-eigenda-m1/docs/components-integration/components-integration.md

 And return it as a public output.

-We then store this proof on the sidecar database.
+We then store this proof on the proving service database.

 Then on zksync’s `EigenDAL1DAValidator`, we check the validity of this proof by verifying against the `risc0verifier`, and compare the hash against the one calculated there.